This Policy was last updated on 09/12/2019.

 - other organisations listed as trade references in a credit application.

-We may disclose your personal information to overseas third parties located in Africa, Asia, Europe, North America, South America and Oceania for the purposes of supplying our goods and services.
+We may disclose your personal information to overseas third parties located in Africa, Asia, Europe, North America, South America and Oceania, most notably the United States, Italy and Israel, for the purposes of supplying our goods and services.

 Quality, access to & correction of information